guilhermecara/cdiscord/README.md

 npx pkg .
 ```

-Run the command cdiscord to run!
+Run cdiscord in your terminal!

 ## Get your discord token